tingerrr/subpar/src/lib.typ

 ///   `numbering-sub-ref`.
 /// - supplement (content, function, auto, none): Corressponds to the super
 ///   figure's `supplement`.
+/// - propagate-supplement (bool): Corressponds to the super figure's
+///   `propagate-supplement`.
 /// - caption (content): Corressponds to the super figure's `caption`.
 /// - placement (alignement, auto, none): Corressponds to the super figure's
 ///   `placement`.